Malabarba/latex-extra/README.md

 one.
 For instance, if you're inside a subsection it goes up to the section that contains it.
 - `C-c C-f` **=>** `latex/next-section-same-level`
-Like next-section, except it skips anything that's "lower-level" then the current one.
+Like `next-section`, except it skips anything that's "lower-level" then the current one.
 For instance, if you're inside a subsection it finds the next subsection (or higher), skipping any subsubsections or paragraphs.
 - `C-M-f` **=>** `latex/forward-environment`
 Skip over the next environment, or exit the current one, whichever